-I have audited the accompanying financial statements of the Australian Reinsurance Pool Corporation for the year ended 30 June 2009, which comprise: a Statement by Members and Chief Executive; Income Statement; Balance Sheet; Statement of changes in equity; Cash Flow Statement; Schedule of Commitments; and Notes to and forming part of the financial statements, including a summary of significant accounting policies.
+I have audited the accompanying financial statements of the Australian Reinsurance Pool Corporation for the year ended 30 June 2011, which comprise: a Statement by Members, Chief Executive and Chief Financial Officer; the Statement of Comprehensive Income; Balance Sheet; Statement of Changes in Equity; Cash Flow Statement; Schedule of Commitments and Notes to and forming part of the financial statements, including a summary of significant accounting policies.

 The Members’ Responsibility for the Financial Statements

-The members are responsible for the preparation and fair presentation of the financial statements in accordance with the Finance Minister’s Orders made under the Commonwealth Authorities and Companies Act 1997, including the Australian Accounting Standards (which include the Australian Accounting Interpretations).
-This responsibility includes establishing and maintaining internal controls relevant to the preparation of the financial statements that are free from material misstatement, whether due to fraud or error; selecting and applying appropriate accounting policies; and making accounting estimates that are reasonable in the circumstances.
+The Members of the Australian Reinsurance Pool Corporation are responsible for the preparation of the financial statements that give a true and fair view in accordance with the Finance Minister’s Orders made under the Commonwealth Authorities and Companies Act 1997, including the Australian Accounting Standards, and for such internal control as the Members determine is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.

 My responsibility is to express an opinion on the financial statements based on my audit.
 I conducted my audit in accordance with the Australian National Audit Office Auditing Standards, which incorporate the Australian Auditing Standards.
 These auditing standards require that I comply with relevant ethical requirements relating to audit engagements and plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.